We Equipt Communities with the Tools to Combat Environmental Issues and Start Productive Dialogues on the Environment.

 Environmental issues are terrifying if left alone.
 In almost every form of environmental education, we are taught about the alarming declines of animal populations, devastating effects of deforestation, and seemingly bleak future of our planet.
 When it comes to the remedies for these issues, however, we have little practical advice to share – painting these issues as inevitable.
 This discourages environmental activism among youth, whose attention and effort is key to combating the environmental plagues of the world.
 By starting conversations among city officials, community members, and other activists, we hope to shed light on pragmatic solutions to these environmental issues.

 “None of us, including me, ever do great things.
 But we can all do small things, with great love, and together we can do something wonderful.”

 – Mother Teresa

-Through equipping cities and communities with the necessary tools to make a difference, we hope to paint fighting for environmental stability not as a menacing and esoteric monster unvanquishable by the masses, but a simple yet meaningful practice encountered in our everyday lives.
+Through equipping cities and communities with the necessary tools to make a difference, we hope portray environmentalism not as an esoteric movement, but a practice that we all encounter in our everyday lives.
 Change Starts with YOU!

 Upcoming Speaking Engagements:

 Discussion with the Coquitlam Sustainability and Environmental Advisory Committee

 In this presentation, we’ll be covering reasons for pollinator population decline, human involvement, and simple practices Coquitlam residents can do to make a big impact.
 The council will be meeting in the Council Committee Room, located on the main floor of Couitlam City Hall.

 Delegation to the Surrey Environmental Sustainability Advisory Committee (ESAC)